 Information and workshops

 The Human Environment Information Point (IPLO) offers all information about the regulations of the Environment and Planning Act (in Dutch).
-In addition, they offer workshops for companies (in Dutch).
-In these workshops, participants experience the impact of the Digital System Environment Act (DSO) and the Environment Desk on their work.
+In addition you can practice with sample situations (in Dutch)

 Read the Environment and Planning Act